MarekSlenker/vcf_prune/README.md

 This script works in two modes:
 * by walking along the scafold of each input vcf file.
 A random SNP is selected from each window (passed filtering; width of window and distances between windows are defined by the user by the `–-winSize` and `--winDist`  arguments).
 Ideal for data retrieved from **whole-genome resequencing**,  where the SNPs are +- continuously spread over the scaffolds.
 * select random SNP from each of provided loci (defined in '--regions' argument).
 This option is ideal for the SNPs produced by **RadSeq**, as those SNPs are not spread continuously, but grouped in RAD loci.
+See [identifiRadLoci.workflow](./identifiRadLoci.workflow)

 SNPs are translated to integers and outputed in the STRUCTURE input data format.